ranja-sarkar/Markov/README.md

 Examples of **stochastic processes** -

-1. Random walk
+1. Random walk -> It's a discrete time stochastic process.
+A collection of random variables (iid - indepenednt & identically distributed) given by y_i where i= 1, 2, 3, ... such that y_i = ±1 with equal probability make up an 1D simple random walk.

-2. Markov chain
+2. Markov chain ->

-3. Weiner process or Brownian motion
+3. Weiner process or Brownian motion -> It's a continuous time stochastic process.

 **Chapter 8** of my book discusses **Markov chain**.
 It is a mathematical system describing a sequence of events in which the probability of each event depends only on the previous event.